 If you own a rental property but had a tenant trash it when they leave then make sure you read this article because we’re addressing the all-too-common problem that landlords have when they say, “Help!
-My last tenant trashed my Marietta house!”
+My last tenant trashed my Kennesaw house!”

 Do you own a rental property?
 Did you have a tenant leave it in less-than-perfect condition?
 It happens!
 In fact, it’s an experience that probably every landlord has faced at least once.
 If you looked at your empty rental property and said, “Help!
-My tenant trashed my Marietta house” then here are some things you can do about it…
+My tenant trashed my Kennesaw house” then here are some things you can do about it…

 Is it worth going after the tenant?